 Michelle Gavin was the Managing Director of The Africa Center.
 From 2011 to 2014, Ms. Gavin served as the United States Ambassador to the Republic of Botswana and the U.S. Representative to the Southern Africa Development Community.
 Prior to that, she served as Special Assistant to President Obama and Senior Director for Africa on the National Security Council.
 Before joining the Obama Administration, she was an Adjunct Fellow for Africa and an International Affairs Fellow at the Council on Foreign Relations.
 Ms. Gavin has also served as legislative director to U.S. Senator Ken Salazar (D-CO), spent six years serving as the primary foreign policy adviser to Senator Russ Feingold (D-WI), and has served as the staff director of the Senate Foreign Relations Committee’s Subcommittee on African Affairs.
 She earned a Masters of Philosophy in International Relations from Oxford University, where she was a Rhodes Scholar; and a Bachelor of Arts from Georgetown University’s School of Foreign Service.

-Melissa Bukuru is an Analyst in Global Policy Development at Soros Fund Management.
-She manages several policy-related projects for the principals of the fund.
-Before joining, she worked at the Open Society Foundations in New York managing grants for African civil society organizations.
+Melissa Bukuru is a Director at Lion’s Head Global Partners, an Investment Bank operating across frontier and emerging markets globally.
+Previously, Melissa was an Analyst in Global Policy Development at Soros Fund Management.
+There, she managed several policy-related projects for the principals of the fund.
+Melissa has also worked at the Open Society Foundations in New York managing grants for African civil society organizations.
 Previously she was at the Council on Foreign Relations, where she did research on conflict, technology and democracy in Africa.
 She holds a BA in Global Studies from The New School in New York, where she also studied creative writing.
 She was born in Burundi and spent her childhood in New York City and Quebec.

 Witney Schniedman is Senior International Advisor for Africa where he leads Covington’s Africa initiative and is a senior member of the firm’s Public Policy and Government Affairs Practice Group, the International Strategy Group and the International Trade and Finance Group.
 Dr. Schneidman, a non-lawyer, has nearly 40 years of experience working across Sub-Saharan Africa.
 Drawing on his experience in the State Department, the World Bank, think tanks and his own consulting practice, Dr. Schneidman, has advised energy, technology, consumer and health companies, among others, on projects in more than 30 African countries.
 Dr. Schneidman provides strategic advice on the varied political, economic, social and regulatory issues that are critical to companies’ success in Africa.
 This includes issues related to Corporate Social Responsibility, compliance, and market entry and risk mitigation.
 Dr. Schneidman has written extensively on African economic and political issues and aired his views on CBS News, CNN, National Public Radio, the BBC and the South Africa Broadcasting Corporation, among other media outlets.